RWS/ISHDeploy/Source/ISHDeploy.Documentation/Articles/Module/Work with files and packages.md

 Both cmdlet's offer two target locations

 - A `Custom` folder in ISHCM.
-Use this for custom asp,html, javascript and images.
+Use this for custom asp, html, javascript and images.
 - The `bin` folder in ISHCM.
 Use this for binary customization files such as an http module.

 The following example showcases how to a customization into the ISHCM custom folder.